-The notion of contracts is usually stronger [20] since it consists of a precondition (on the argument) and a postcondition (relating the argument and the result) for an operation.
-Thus, we can define a contract as an assertion on the argument and an assertion between argument and result values as follows:
+Contracts [21] are requirements on the argument and result values when operations are invoked.
+Thus, a contract contains a precondition (on the argument) and a postcondition (relating the argument and the result) for an operation.
+In order to model such kinds of contracts, we can define a contract as an assertion on the argument and an assertion between argument and result values as follows: